gillett-hernandez/rust-pathtracer/README.md

 That should theoretically cause images to converge faster, though the feature is still a WIP and may be changed in the future.
 Renders using the Path tracing integrator will be unaffected, and their cameras will not physically exist in the World.

+## To Do: an incomplete list
+- [x] implement basic config file to reduce unnecessary recompilations.
+Done, at [config.rs](src/config.rs), data files at [data/config.toml](data/config.toml)
+- [x] add simple random walk abstraction.
+Done, at [integrator/bdpt/helpers.rs](src/integrator/bdpt/helpers.rs)
+- [x] implement glossy and transmissive bsdfs.
+Done, implemented GGX, at [materials/ggx.rs](src/materials/ggx.rs)
+- [x] add common color spectral reflectance functions.
+Done, implemented at [curves.rs](src/curves.rs)
+- [x] implement correct XYZ to sRGB tonemapping.
+Done, at [tonemap.rs](src/tonemap.rs)
+- [x] implement parsing CSV files as curves and using them as ior and kappa values.
+Done, at [parsing.rs](src/parsing.rs)
+- [x] implement instances.
+Somewhat done, still more to do. at [geometry/mod.rs] and [math/transform.rs](src/math/transform.rs)
+- [x] implement basic accelerator.
+Done, at [accelerator.rs](src/accelerator.rs)
+- [x] implement environment sampling.
+Somewhat done, still more to do. at [world.rs](src/world.rs)
+- [x] implement light emission sampling to generate rays from lights.
+Done, part of the material trait at [material.rs](src/material.rs)
+- [ ] implement BVH
+- [ ] implement spectral power distribution importance sampling. requires computing the CDF of curves.
+- [ ] implement scene parser to reduce compilations even more
+- [ ] implement light tracing
+- [ ] implement BDPT
+- [ ] refactor bsdf trait methods

+## Contribution

-Please view this as a hobby or reference implementation, and if you find any issues, please feel free to submit a pull request to fix them, or log them on GitHub's issue tracker :)
+Please view this as a hobby or reference implementation.
+If you find any issues, please feel free to log them on GitHub's issue tracker, or submit a pull request to fix them :)